Hawaii School Counselor Certification

 Step 4: Organize Your Application Materials

-• Official transcripts from all colleges/universities you have attended, including transfer credits that led to earned degree
+• Official transcripts from all colleges and universities attended, including transfer credits that led to your earned degree

 Step 5: Submit Your Application